tomasharkema/nixos-nvidia-vgpu/README.md

 # NixOS NVIDIA vGPU Module

+This module unlocks vGPU functionality on your consumer nvidia card.

 Example usage:
 1. run these commands for docker to work (needed if you'll enable `fastapi-dls`):
    ```bash